aia-uclouvain/pydl8.5/doc/user_guide.rst

   samples.

 Parameters of the learning process need to be specified during the construction of the ``DL85Classifier`` object.
 The complete list of parameters can be found in the `API documentation <api.html>`_.
-We highly recommend to always specify the parameters of the following constraints, as their default values are not useful in many cases:
+We highly recommend to specify the parameters of the following constraints, as their default values are not useful in many cases:

 * ``max_depth``, which specifies the maximum depth of the tree to be learned; low values will ensure that more interpretable trees are found; high values may lead to better training set accuracy, but can also lead to overfitting;